observabilitystack/logging-test-drivers/README.md

 * [usage/log-to-stdout/docker-compose.yml](usage/log-to-stdout/docker-compose.yml) shows how you can start the containers and let them log to `stdout` which is the default way.

+* [usage/log-to-file/docker-compose.yml](usage/log-to-file/docker-compose.yml) shows how you can start the containers and let them log to `stdout` **and** to a file which is located in a mapped volume.

 ## Build and release

 To build and tag the Docker images locally, just call